avani17101/avani17101.github.io/_pages/about.md

   * Robotics Research Centre
 ===
       * Worked with Professor Madhav Krishna to explore several SOTA RL algorithms in Robotics and Control.

+* Aug 2018 - May 2019: Independent Student Researcher
+  * IIIT Naya Raipur
+===
+      * Worked with Professor N. Srinivas Naik on fake-news detection research which resulted in a poster in HiPC 2019.